pudasainimiraj/audioStackFrontend/README.md

 # My Awesome App

 ## Overview
-My Awesome App is a web application that provides users with comprehensive discography data and enables efficient searching and browsing through a clean and intuitive interface.
+AudioStackFrontend is a web application that provides users with comprehensive discography data and enables efficient searching and browsing through a clean and intuitive interface.
 The app leverages the power of Chakra UI for a polished and professional user experience.

 ## Features
 - **Search Functionality**: Quickly find specific releases or artists.